InterstellarJS/PlanetTech/README.md

 </p>

+**GOAL:**
-PlanetTechJS is a JavaScript library for generating procedural planets and terrains. the aime of this project is  provide a simple and flexible way to create realistic and visually appealing 3D planets at scale with customizable features such as terrain height, textures, and atmospheric effects.
-This library is different because all the work is done on the GPU, from generating the textures for each face to displacement and molding the PlaneGeometries into a sphere.
-So no need for WebWorks at this stage.
+PlanetTechJS is an open-source JavaScript library built using vanilla THREE.js, accompanied by a React UI, aimed at generating procedural planets and terrains.
+The goal of this project isn't to replicate titles like Star Citizen or No Man's Sky, but rather to provide a toolkit that emulates the tools they might utilize for planet creation.
+The focus is solely on crafting planets, offering a straightforward and adaptable approach to designing realistic and visually captivating 3D planets on a grand scale.
+This includes customizable features such as terrain height, textures, ground and flight physics, atmospheric effects, and more.
+So, it does not encompass spaceship, weapons, player dynamics, etc. Only planet generating.

+What sets this library apart is its utilization of the GPU for all tasks.
+From generating textures for each facet to performing displacement and shaping PlaneGeometries into spherical forms, the entire process occurs on the GPU.
+As such, there is no need for WebWorkers at this stage

 ## Features
 - Procedural planet generation: Create unique and realistic planets using procedural algorithms.